Gjergj Arianiti

-Gjergj Arianiti (1383–1462) was an Albanian feudal lord who led several successful campaigns against the Ottoman Empire.
-He was the father of Donika, Skanderbeg's wife, as well as the grand-uncle of Moisi Arianit Golemi.
-Gjergj Arianiti was Skanderbeg's ally within League of Lezhë only for a short period of time because he abandoned their alliance after the defeat in Berat in 1450, to return after a while.
-Robert Elsie emphasizes that Arianiti was often Skanderbeg's rival who allied with the Kingdom of Naples in 1446, left his alliance with Skanderbeg by 1449 and allied with Venice in 1456.
-However his daughter married Skanderbeg and he remained officially as part of the League of Lezhe and continued fighting Ottomans successfully up to his death in 1462.
+Gjergj Arianiti (13??–1462) was an Albanian feudal lord who led several successful campaigns against the Ottoman Empire.
+He was the father of Donika, Skanderbeg's wife, as well as the uncle of Moisi Golemi.
+Gjergj Arianiti was Skanderbeg's ally within the League of Lezhë before abandoning the alliance after the capture of Berat by the Ottomans in 1450.
+He later returned.
+Robert Elsie emphasizes that Arianiti was often Skanderbeg's rival.
+He allied with the Kingdom of Naples in 1446, left his alliance with Skanderbeg by 1449 and allied with Venice in 1456.
+However, his daughter married Skanderbeg and he remained officially part of the League of Lezhë, continuing to fight Ottomans successfully up to his death in 1462.

 Name

 His name is most commonly known in the Albanian form, Gjergj Arianiti.
 In English, it is usually rendered as George Arianiti.
-His full name in English is spelled George Arianiti Thopia Comneni in Fan Noli's translated work.

-In corrspondence with Slavic chancelleries, his name appears in the Slavic form as "Golem Arianit Komnenovic" (Golemi Arenit Cominovich), and a 1452 document referring to him as "Golemi Arenit Comninovich de Albania".
-The word golem is Slavic and means "large".
+In correspondence with Slavic chancelleries, his name appears in the Slavic form as "Golem Arianit Komnenovic" (Golemi Arenit Cominovich), and a 1452 document referring to him as "Golemi Arenit Comninovich de Albania".
 Another form of his surname, Haryanites, was used in a French document of the Charles VII era.

 Origin and early life

-Gjergj Arianitis father was Komnen Arianiti, whose domains were in the vicinity of Durrës (in partibus Durrachii).
-According to Franz Babinger and Lindsay L. Brook, Arianiti's mother was certainly a daughter of Nicolò Sevati; while according to Dhimitër Shuteriqi a daughter of Nikollë Zaharia.
-Gjergj was the oldest of three sons, his two brothers being Muzaka and Vladan.
+Gjergj Arianiti's father was Komnen Arianiti, whose domains were in the vicinity of Durrës (in partibus Durrachii).
+According to Franz Babinger and Lindsay L. Brook, Arianiti's mother was certainly a daughter of Nicolò Sevati; while according to Dhimitër Shuteriqi she was a daughter of Nikollë Zaharia.
+Gjergj was the oldest of three sons, his two brothers being Muzakë and Vladan.

-He married Maria Muzaka, and from this he acquired a territory from Mallakastra to south of Vlorë.
-His territories eventually reached northwards to Debar and later were expanded to Monastir.
-The center of his dominions were located between Librazhd and Elbasan.
-Since 1423 he fell under Ottoman political influence and probably resided at the sultan's palace as hostage to secure loyalty of his tribesmen.
+He married Maria Muzaka, acquiring a territory from Mallakastër to south of Vlorë.
+His territories eventually reached northwards to Debar and later were expanded to Bitola.
+The center of his lands was located between Librazhd and Elbasan.
+After 1423 he fell under Ottoman political influence and probably resided at the sultan's palace as hostage to secure loyalty of his tribesmen.
 In 1427 he returned to Albania to govern his lands.